SpongeSoft/BananaRun/README.md

 ####Small disclaimer

-Ass you may imagine, this is far from perfect so there maybe one or two little bugs around we didn't get to fix before releasing
+Ass you may imagine, this is far from perfect so there maybe one or two little bugs around we didn't get to fix before releasing.

+Also, the app was originally called DietApp but we had to change the name of the app during development, so there may be a few places that __Banana Run__ is reffered to as __DietApp__

 ###Installation